-Ram Castillo argued that ‘80% of jobs in the western world are filled though word of mouth, only 20% of jobs available are publicly advertised’.
+Ram Castillo argued that ‘80% of jobs in the western world are filled through word of mouth and only 20% of jobs available are publicly advertised’.
 Networking is vital when succeeding as a freelancer, building connections and a strong reputation in the industry.

 Read more about our Networking advice: How to get a job in the creative industries